MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-create-reports-with-xbrl.md

 5. Select the relevant linkbase or press Ctrl+N for a new line, select the type of linkbase, and then insert a description.
 6. To import the linkbase, choose the **Import** action.
 7. Choose the **Yes** button to apply the linkbase to the schema.

+## <a name="see-related-training-at-microsoft-learnlearnmodulesxbrl-reports-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/xbrl-reports-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Finance](finance.md)